tailcallhq/tailcallhq.github.io/docs/directives/protected.md

 directive @protected(
   """
-  List of authentication provider IDs that can access this field or type. - Leave empty to require authorization from all providers. - Include multiple IDs to require authentication from each one.
+  List of authentication provider IDs that can access this field or type. - Leave empty to require authentication from all providers. - Include multiple IDs to require authentication from each one.
   """
   id: [String!]